 We intend to enter into an underwriting agreement with Lake Street Capital Markets, LLC acting as the representative of the several underwriters (the "Representative") listed in the table below.
 We refer to the several underwriters listed in the table below as the "underwriters."
 Subject to the terms and conditions of the underwriting agreement, we will agree to sell to the underwriters, and the underwriters will agree to purchase from us, shares of our common stock.
-Our common stock is currently traded on the TSX under the symbol "BCHT" and quoted on the OTCQB operated by OTC Markets Group Inc. under the symbol "BCHT".
-In connection with this offering, we will apply to list our common stock on NYSE American under the symbol "BCHT".

-Pursuant to the terms and subject to the conditions contained in the underwriting agreement, we have agreed to sell to the underwriters named below, and each underwriter severally has agreed to purchase from us, the respective number of shares of common stock set forth opposite its name below:
+Pursuant to the terms and subject to the conditions to be contained in the underwriting agreement, we will agree to sell to the underwriters named below, and each underwriter severally will agree to purchase from us, the respective number of shares of common stock set forth opposite its name below:

 Underwriter Number of Shares of Common Stock

 Lake Street Capital Markets, LLC

-Janney Montgomery Scott LLC
+Huntington Securities, Inc.

 Total